Trump wants to celebrate 250 years of independence with a UFC fight at the White House

 ″Think of this on the grounds of the White House.
 We have a lot of land there,” he said, adding that it would be a “full fight” with 20,000 to 25,000 people.

-A White House spokesperson said they had no details to share beyond the president’s announcement.
+A White House spokesperson said they had no details to share beyond the president’s announcement, but White House press secretary Karoline Leavitt later said Trump was “dead serious” about those plans.

 Trump has recently enjoyed standing ovations and cage-side seats for several UFC fights, including an appearance immediately after his 2024 reelection and another just last month alongside White for two championship fights.